-I am since Tuesday in Pemuteran, a small village in western Bali.
-I just love it !
+I am since Tuesday in Pemuteran, a small village in West Bali.
+I love it !

-There is not much here except the fishing village, a handful of luxury hotels, a few cheap family guesthouses, and dive centers.
+There is not much here, except for the fishermen's village, a handful of luxury hotels, a few budget family guesthouses, and diving centers.

 The whole thing is wedged between a noisy road and a gorgeous black sand cove.